Anson-bling/stat418-final-project/README.md

 Then we can proceed with some exploratory data analysis.

-The scatterplot of runs scored and runs allowed.
+The scatterplot of runs scored and runs allowed. <br>
 ![](./imgs/scatterplot.png)

 We can see that there is a positive relationship between runs scored and the winning rate and a negative relationship between runs allowed and the winning rate, so we may consider adding these two variables into our model.

-Also, we note that the batters' average age as well as the pitchers' average age seem to be normally distributed.
+Also, we note that the batters' average age as well as the pitchers' average age seem to be normally distributed. <br>
 ![](./imgs/histogram.png)

 Thus we can add these two variables into our model without doing further transformations.